drop-games/eb-docs/docs/Governance.md

 ## Hyperblade DAO

-Hyperblade DAO is the organization of **Spacerock** tokenholders as well as other people interested in the success of the project, including Hyperblade players.
+Hyperblade DAO is the organization of **Spacerock** token holders as well as other people interested in the success of the project, including Hyperblade players.
 The cornerstone of Hyperblade DAO is a series of smart contracts deployed on Ethereum network that allow DAO members to oversee Spacerock & Timeore tokenomics, development of Hyperblade game, key infrastructure (e.g. HB Marketplace), as well as the governance system itself.
-By giving every participant a voice and ability to influece the direction the project is going, the DAO is empowering the community and allowing it to be a self-managed and self-sustaing movement that is closer to a nation state than a corporation, prioritizing satisfaction of it's participants to over-monetization and pure for-profit attitude.
+By giving every participant a voice and ability to influence the direction the project is going, the DAO is empowering the community and allowing it to be a self-managed and self-sustaining movement that is closer to a nation state than a corporation, prioritizing satisfaction of its participants to over-monetization and pure for-profit attitude.

 ## Core Team & Initial Governance

-During the period of governance decentralization, the decision making and day-to-day operations are carried out by **Drop Games Inc.**, _the core team_, tasked with development Hyperblade game and the necessary infrastructure.
+During the period of governance decentralization, the decision-making and day-to-day operations are carried out by **Drop Games Inc.**, _the core team_, tasked with development Hyperblade game and the necessary infrastructure.
 Secondly, core team is responsible for the customer service and in-game moderation, essential for great user experience and player retention.
-The core team will be superseded as the main governing body by **the Council**, a board of 7 elected representatives of $SPR tokenholders.
+The core team will be superseded as the main governing body by **the Council**, a board of 7 elected representatives of $SPR token holders.

 For the purpose of incentivization, there is a pre-allocated $SPR budget for team members and contributing council members. $SPR received by the team will have a year lock-up period, and the largest receivers will also be subjects to a vesting schedule.
-Futher down the timeline, the core team will be absorbed by the DAO itself, and the **Dev Council** will be established to supervise talent acquisition and appropriate compensation for each collaborator.
+Further down the timeline, the core team will be absorbed by the DAO itself, and the **Dev Council** will be established to supervise talent acquisition and appropriate compensation for each collaborator.

 ## Distributed Organizational Structure